learn-co-curriculum/phase-1-object-orientation-in-javascript/README.md

 // => How about this weather?
 ```

-All `class`es in are structured in a consistent way, so even though we don't
+All `class`es are structured in a consistent way, so even though we don't
 know the details of the `Restaurant` `class`, we can still infer how the
 `Restaurant`, `Person` and `Drink` `class`es might interact.

+Many systems of inter-related things can be represented as objects interacting
+with one another, and being able to visualize these relationships helps when
-Even the more abstract concepts of web programming can be easier
+designing complex applications.
+Even the more abstract concepts of web
-to understand using Object Orientation, though it takes some practice to think
+programming can be easier to understand using Object Orientation, though it
-in the OO mindset.
+takes some practice to think in the OO mindset.

 ## Conclusion

 There is a lot to involved in writing Object Oriented code.
 In the upcoming
-lessons, we will build `class`es from scratch, introduce `class` interactions
+lessons, we will build `class`es from scratch and talk about the different ways
-and eventually develop fully Object Oriented applications.
+we can design them.
+Later on, we will introduce `class` interactions and how
+many instances of different `class`es can work together.
+Object Orientation
+can fundamentally change the way we design our code, but as we explore, we will
+see how proper design encourages code that is easier to use, understand, change
+and maintain.

 ## Resources